History of Melbourne: Early colonisation and displacement

 Melbourne began as a collection of tents and huts on the banks of the Yarra River.
 The river was used for bathing and drinking water.
 The river had by the 1850s become quite polluted and was the cause of an epidemic of typhoid fever which hit the town resulting in many deaths.
 Though the Melbourne City Council opened the first Melbourne City Baths on 9 January 1860, people continued to swim and drink the river water.

 Until the building boom which followed the gold rushes, most of Melbourne was built of timber, and almost nothing from this period survives.
 Two exceptions are St James Old Cathedral (1839) in Collins Street (now relocated to King Street opposite the Flagstaff Gardens), and St Francis Catholic Church (1841) in Elizabeth Street.
 Suburban development had already begun.
 The first sale of Crown lands in St Kilda took place on 7 December 1842, and the wealthy began building houses by the seashore, and a port developed at Williamstown.
 In 1844, a bridge was built to span the Yarra River at Swanston Street.
 The bridge replaced the privately operated punts.
 The bridge was a privately built wooden trestle toll bridge.
 In 1850, a government-built sandstone free bridge replaced the wooden bridge.

+In 1843, the Loyal Orange Institution of Victoria was established by Ulster Scots immigrants.
+The first Twelfth in Australia took place the same year.
+The formation resulted Irish Catholics protestant and attack Oranagemen in Orange walks due to a long history of conflict between Protestants and Catholics in Ireland.
+The celebrations commemorate King WIlliam III in his victory in the Battle of the Boyne, which led the way for the Protestant Ascendency.